Back to Blog

 High Level Design

-How this workflow is seen to visitors of our partner websites
+How this workflow is seen by visitors of websites using hCaptcha

 For website owners, the process to get involved is incredibly simple and is built to be a drop-in replacement for existing captcha services out there.
-Simply sign up, add our javascript tags where you want to protect your site, and tell us where you’d like the funds to be sent.
+Simply sign up and add our JavaScript tags where you want to protect your site.
 It’s as easy as that.

 Detecting Human Users